eblocha/gprs/README.md

 # GPrs

-Parallelized Guassian Process Regression in Rust
+Parallelized Gaussian Process Regression in Rust

 This is my first serious rust library, to help me learn the language!